Fold-transversal surface code cultivation: Potential modifications

-Now that we have decided on cultivating the logical $\ket{H_\mathrm{XY}}$ state, we must determine how to inject it into a code to begin the protocol.
-Note that we restrict ourselves to injection into $\rot{3}$ and not, say, $\reg{3}$ due to its lower spacetime overhead (STO).
-Some alternatives we consider are:
+In this section, we discuss different ways to inject the $\ket{\bar{H}\XY}$ state.
+Note that we restrict ourselves to injection into $\rot3$ and not $\reg3$ due to its lower spacetime overhead.
+We consider the following: